Purchases made through links may earn us a small commission, at no extra cost to you.

 Just outside of Kutná Hora, in Sedlec, is a world-renowned ossuary famous for its bizarre, yet artistic, arrangement of human bones.
 The chilling decorations made from 40,000 skeletons include a chandelier and coat of arms.
 It was such a fascinating place, that I wrote an entire post about this Bone Church.
 Definitely the highlight of our day trip to Kutná Hora!

-Final Thoughts About Our Visit to Kutná Hora
+Final Thoughts About Our Kutná Hora Tour- Was Kutná Hora Worth Visiting?

 Tips for Visiting Kutná Hora

-- There are plenty of tour companies offering day trips to Kutná Hora from Prague.
+Getting to Kutná Hora from Prague: There are plenty of tour companies offering day trips to Kutná Hora from Prague (more on that below).
 Alternatively, you can take the train from Prague Main Station.
 Trains arrive outside of town, near Sedlec (which is handy for visiting the Bone Church).
 From there you can take a bus to the town centre.

-- For information on visiting the Bone Church, see my post about the Sedlec Ossuary.
+Bone Church: For information about visiting the Bone Church, see my post about the Sedlec Ossuary.

-- Another point of interest that we didn’t have a chance to see, is the Czech Museum of Silver.
+More Places to See in Kutná Hora: Another attraction in Kutná Hora that we didn’t have a chance to see is the Czech Museum of Silver.
 Here you can learn about the history of Kutná Hora and the silver mining process.

-Buy Digital Tickets for Kutná Hora & Bone Chapel Tour
+Book Kutná Hora Day Trip & Bone Chapel Tour

-Here is a trusted site where you can buy digital tickets for your day trip to Kutná Hora and have them immediately delivered to your smartphone (no need to print).
+Here is a trusted site where you can book your day trip to Kutná Hora and have your tickets immediately delivered to your smartphone (no need to print).

 Accommodations in Kutná Hora